tc-dickson/vocab_practice/vocab_words.md

 **Petulant** (adj): (of a person or their manner) childishly sulky or bad-tempered; rude or impulsive<br>
 "The bewitching hour is often accompanied by *petulant* moods and outbursts."<br>

+**Philanderer** (n): a man who readily or frequently enters into casual sexual relationships with women; a womanizer<br>
+"We learn that those who might be described as *philanderers* in the scriptures are committing whoredoms."<br>

 **Picayune** (adj): insignificant or commonplace<br>
 "The overabundance of the name 'Sarah' has led it to being viewed as *picayune*."<br>